Please email your comments & questions to geovisual at comcast.net. Thank you.

 1999 - Bell of Peace, International Centre of Culture (The Pyramid), Boulevard Deshmoret e Kombit, Tirana (Albania).
 "Made as a memorial to peace by the children of Shkodra.
 Its metal comes from thousands of bullet cartridges, fired off during the lawless 1990's."
 "Originally the mausoleum for Stalinist dictator Enver Hoxha [1908-1985], the Pyramid has seen the eviction of Hoxha's corporeal remains and the burgeoning of Albania's interest in the culture and arts."

 September 25, 1999 - Bell of World Peace, Taipei (Taiwan).
 Conceived by Dr. Hong Tao Tze, President of the Federation of World Peace & Love (FOWPAL).
-Bell has traveled all over the world and has been photographed with many world leaders.
+Bell has traveled all over the world & has been photographed with many world leaders.

 December 31, 1999 - World Peace Bell, Newport, Kentucky (USA) -- just across Ohio River from Cincinnatti, Ohio.
-"World's largest free-swinging bell."
+World's largest free-swinging bell.
 Dedicated on the eve of the new millenium.
-Cast in France in 1998 for the Verdin Company of Cincinnatti.
-Not related to World Peace Bell Association (qv).
+Project begun by Wayne Carlisle, president of the Millenium Monument Company.
+Inscribed "The World Peace Bell is a symbol of freedom and peace, honoring our past, celebrating our present, and inspiring our future."
+Cast in Nantes (France) by Paccard Bell Foundry on December 11, 1998, the 50th Anniversary of the Universal Declaration of Human Rights (UDHR).
+The Bell has an inscription commemorating that document, as well as engravings marking the most important events of the past 1,000 years."
+Not associated with World Peace Bell Association (Japan).
 Entry #355 in the "Peace Movement Directory" by James Richard Bennett (2001).
 Click here for air view.
+Click here for other peace bells.
+Visited by EWL.

 December 31, 1999 - American Freedom Bell, 3500 Shamrock Drive, Charlotte (North Carolina).
 Seven feet tall, seven feet wide, and weighing seven tons.
 "World's largest bell at ground level."
 Dedicated on the eve of the new millenium.
 "Jewish conceived" (i.e. largely paid for by the Belk department store fortune).
 Between the new Charlotte Museum of History and the old (1774) Hezekiah Alexander rock house.
 "Marks Charlotte as the first focus of freedom from Britain with its Mecklenburg Declaration of Independence publicly signed [in 1775] 14 months before the Philadelphia document."